theandrew168/derzforth/README.md

 DerzForth is an assembly program based on the [Bronzebeard](https://github.com/theandrew168/bronzebeard) project.
 Consult Bronzebeard's project page for how to get it all setup (it's pretty easy and works on all major platforms).

-Bronzebeard (and a simple STM32 serial programmer) can be installed via pip:
+Bronzebeard (and a few other tools) can be installed via pip:
 ```
-pip install bronzebeard stm32loader
+pip install -r requirements.txt
 ```

-### Cables
+### Cable Setup

+#### Longan Nano
+For this device, the only cable necessary is a USB to UART Bridge (I recommend the [CP2012](https://www.amazon.com/HiLetgo-CP2102-Converter-Adapter-Downloader/dp/B00LODGRV8)).

+* Attach TX to pin R0
+* Attach RX to pin T0
+* Attach GND to pin GND
+* Attach 3.3V to pin 3V3 (be sure not to supply 5V to 3.3V or vice versa)

-#### Longan Nano / Wio Lite
+#### Wio Lite
-1. Attach a USB to UART Bridge (I recommend the [CP2012](https://www.amazon.com/HiLetgo-CP2102-Converter-Adapter-Downloader/dp/B00LODGRV8))
+For this device, the only cable necessary is a USB to UART Bridge (I recommend the [CP2012](https://www.amazon.com/HiLetgo-CP2102-Converter-Adapter-Downloader/dp/B00LODGRV8)).

-    * Attach TX to RX
+* Attach TX to pin PA10
-    * Attach RX to TX
+* Attach RX to pin PA9
 * Attach GND to GND
 * Attach 3.3V to 3.3V (be sure not to supply 5V to 3.3V or vice versa)

 ## Build
 With Bronzebeard installed: